YairHalberstadt/SpanLinq/README.md

 Because `Span<T>` and `ReadOnlySpan<T>` are ref structs it's impossible to abstract over them.
 This means that you can't write a single extension method that workd for both `Span<T>` and `ReadOnlySpan<T>`, and even if you did write both, the return type wouldn't have an extension method, preventing chaining.

-Instead SpanLinq uses Source Generators to generate extension methods on the fly, as they are used.
+Instead SpanLinq uses Source Generators to generate extension methods on the fly as they are used.
 This has some advantages, but also disadvantages:

 **advantages**